 - Using a ⅝” seam allowance, stitch the front and back lining pieces together.
 Trim the seam allowance back to approximately ¼”.
 Keep the lining mitts wrong side out.

 - Slip a lining mitt inside each exterior mitt.
-Adjust as needed so the two pieces fit together flat and the top raw edges of the open ends are flush.
-As an option, you can baste the layers together around the top edge as an extra protection against the layers shifting.
+The two sewn mitt pieces are now wrong sides together.
+Adjust as needed so the two pieces fit together flat and the top raw edges of the open cuff ends are flush.
+As an option, you can baste the layers together around the cuff edge as an extra protection against the layers shifting.

 - Set the mitts aside.